 This type requires extensive labour and care to build and support.
 Intensive green rooftops feature more varieties of plants than other types, ranging from herbaceous plants to small trees.

 This type of green covering uses a very limited number grasses, mosses, and other drought resistant plants for cover.
 Extensive green roofing requires little maintenance and shallow planting materials for the plants.
 Sodding is a good example of the kind of thing used in extensive technique.

 Urban gardens or green roofing are usually found on the tops of city buildings.
 They are eco-friendly because they help to cut the heat island effect of city buildings.
 According to the Environmental Protection Agency, the heat island effect is the reason for wide temperature differences between urban areas and also nearby rural areas.

 Recycled steel or aluminum is a great option to consider.
 That’s because it helps to save money and energy and reduces waste.
 Recycled metal to create air spaces in buildings to enhance heat retention.
 Also, this type of material is suitable for roof painting, providing light reflection and contributing even more to energy-saving in your green home.

 Engineered lumber considered green because it is made from wood fibers bound together with adhesives.
 Despite its lightweight, engineered wood has great strength and does not deform or warp easily.

-Finally, many homeowners are now using recycled newsprint and agricultural fibers to make sheathing for roof insulation layers.
+Finally, many homeowners are now using recycled newsprint and agricultural fibers to make sheathing for green roofing insulation layers.
 This isn’t just a great solution, but is also one of the most eco-friendly ways to build.